mastrojs/mastrojs.github.io/data/guide/deploy/ssr-deno-deploy.md

 [← Other deployment options](/guide/deploy/#deploy-server-to-production)

-To deploy your dynamically rendered Mastro app to Deno Deploy, [join Deno Deploy<sup>EA</sup>](https://docs.deno.com/deploy/early-access/) (Early Access), and set up a [new app](https://app.deno.com/) with the following build configuration.
+To deploy your dynamically rendered Mastro app to [Deno Deploy](https://docs.deno.com/deploy/) (not Deploy Classic), set up a [new app](https://app.deno.com/) with the following build configuration.

 #### Framework preset